alexisflesch/mathquest/app/plan.md

 - [x] **Instant error/redirect**: Ensure unauthorized users are redirected or shown error before any client-side code or socket connection
 - [x] **Update documentation**: Update checklist and log.md to reflect server-side validation
 - [x] **Test and validate**: Test server-side access control and error UX
+- [x] **Projection page error handling**: Top-level projection page now matches dashboard, showing branded AccessErrorPage for all error cases (not a quiz, not creator, not authenticated, etc).

 ---